RLAlpha49/AniSearch-Model/README.md

 ### Running the Flask Application

 To run the Flask application, use the `run_server.py` script.
-This script automatically determines the operating system and uses the appropriate server:
+This script automatically determines the operating system and uses the appropriate server.
+You can also specify whether to use CUDA or CPU for processing:

 - On **Linux**, it uses Gunicorn.
 - On **Windows**, it uses Waitress.